open-policy-agent/opa/docs/book/best-practice-identity.md

 ## 3. Pushing LDAP/AD into OPA

 Another way to replicate LDAP/AD data into OPA is to use OPA's API for injecting arbitrary JSON data.
 You can build a synchronizer that pulls information out of LDAP/AD and pushes that information in OPA through its API.
+This approach would be useful if you are not using the bundle API, or you need to optimize for update latency.

 ### Flow